 The Adaptive Tool System can control your tools to cut from side-to-side, move up and down, and lift and turn, so you can cut more materials with more pressure than ever before.
 This is what makes it easy to cut through fabric without a backer (right off of the bolt) using the all-new Rotary Blade.
 We’ll talk more about the Rotary Blade below.
-Cricut Maker can cut hundreds of materials from delicate papers and fabrics to denser materials like leather, chipboard and balsa wood.
-To see the full list of materials you can cut with Cricut Maker, follow this link.
+Cricut Maker can cut hundreds of materials from delicate papers and fabrics to denser materials like leather, chipboard, balsa wood and more.

 Cricut Maker has 10X the cutting power